AKNahid/2D-Maze-Game/README.md

             repaint();

             if (maze[playerX][playerY] == 9) {
-                JOptionPane.showMessageDialog(this, "🎉 Congratulations!
+                JOptionPane.showMessageDialog(this, "Congratulations!
 You reached the goal!");
             }
         }
     }